 Erieta Attali has been an Adjunct Assistant Professor of Architectural Photography at Columbia University, GSAPP since 2003.
 Attali is also currently an Adjunct Professor at the Faculty of Architecture in Technion, Israel Institute of Technology and, as of 2018, was named research fellow at The Academie d’ Architecture in Paris, France.

-She has been a Visiting Professor at the Technical University of Munich (TUM) Faculty of Architecture and The Catholic University of Chile, School of Architecture.
-Attali has worked as a visiting professor at universities such the Royal Danish Academy of Arts in Copenhagen, Mackenzie University in Sao Paulo, Architectural Association in London, RMIT in Melbourne, University of Tokyo and others.
-Attali studied photography at Goldsmiths, University of London, she continued her studies as a visiting scholar at Columbia GSAPP with a support of Fulbright Foundation, and Waseda University, Tokyo.
-She has a Ph.D. from RMIT University, Australia.
+She has been a Visiting Professor at the Technical University of Munich (TUM) Faculty of Architecture, The Catholic University of Chile, School of Architecture, the Royal Danish Academy of Arts in Copenhagen, Mackenzie University in Sao Paulo, Architectural Association in London, RMIT in Melbourne, University of Tokyo, and University of Sydney amongst others.
+Attali studied photography at Goldsmiths, University of London, and she continued her studies as a visiting scholar at the Graduate School of Architecture, Planning & Preservation, Columbia University in NYC with the support of Fulbright Foundation and Waseda University, Tokyo with the support of Japan Foundation.
+She has a Ph.D. from the School of Architecture & Design, RMIT University in Melbourne, Australia.

 Attali began her photographic career in 1993 as a landscape and archeology photographer.
-For over ten years she photographed excavation sites and archeological findings specializing in the documentation of ancient painting in under earth tombs with the use of UV and IR radiation.
+For over ten years she photographed excavation sites and archeological findings specializing in the documentation of ancient painting under earth tombs with the use of UV and IR radiation.